apache/flink-cdc/docs/content/about.md

 **Note:** Please refer [Debezium documentation](https://debezium.io/documentation/reference/1.6/connectors/mysql.html#mysql-events
 )  to know the meaning of each field.

-In some cases, users can set the Debezium Properties 'schemas.enable = true'  enabled include schema in the message.
+In some cases, users can use the `JsonDebeziumDeserializationSchema(true)` Constructor to enabled include schema in the message.
 Then the Debezium JSON message may look like this:
 ```json
 {
   "schema": {